Verruca Vulgaris (Common Warts)

 - Location: On the hands, feet and knees

-- Treatment: Liquid nitrogen cryotherapy, topical agents, intralesional injections, systemic agents, cryotherapy, laser, electrodessication and surgical excision
+- Treatment: Topical agents (Salicylic Acid), Liquid nitrogen cryotherapy, Intralesional injections, Systemic agents, Cryotherapy, Laser, Electrodessication and surgical excision

 Verruca vulgaris (common warts) is a benign growth caused by viral infection.
 Warts are very common among children of school age, but anyone can be infected.
-They are contagious through skin contact and by damp towels or wet floors in showers and changing rooms
+It is one of the most common complaints encountered by dermatologists in routine practice.3 They are contagious through skin contact and by damp towels or wet floors in showers and changing rooms

 The infection is localized and is with one of the many types of human papillomavirus (HPV).
 HPV-2 and HPV-4 are the most common type to cause verruca vulgaris; other subtypes that may cause the warts include HPV-1, HPV-3, HPV-27 and HPV-57.

 Verruca vulgaris has a rough surface and usually appears on the hands or feet.
 They can occur on the back of fingers or toes and on the knees.
 The warts are small blisters that appear usually on the hands or under the feet (so called verrucas).
-You may see them in groups or a linear patter.
+You may see them in groups or a linear pattern.
+Warts are likely to appear in large numbers and bigger sizes during pregnancy and in immune suppressed patients.

 What can I do?